qouteall/qouteall-blog/blog/2025/My Views about AI.md

 > \- Andrej Karpathy, [Link](https://x.com/karpathy/status/1816531576228053133)

 - LLM is good at many things that are hard for human.
 LLM's knowledge is larger than any individual human.
-- LLM is bad at many things that are easy for human. (old versions of LLMs fail at simple questions like counting letter R in "strawberry", or whether 9.9 > 9.11.
-New versions of LLMs don't fail at these, but can still fail at many tasks easy to human.)
+- LLM is bad at many things that are easy for human.

 Also, the **optimization targets** of LLMs are very different to the optimization targets of human: